 Not only had I covered some incredible terrain, I’d met some really cool people out there.
 My body had performed when I need it to and I’d came out mostly unscathed.
 My time with Pawel was a highlight during the mid section.
 Running over Whistler peak with Tory was another high for the day.
 Sharing this experience with Anne and Derek, however, was the biggest highlight of all.
 They were such an amazing crew, supporting me for almost 30 hours.
 This felt like a team effort and I’m forever grateful for them being there.

-Ross is a software developer, ultrarunner, podcaster and van dweller with a passion for the outdoors.
+Ross Noble is a software developer, ultrarunner, podcaster and former-van-dweller with a passion for the outdoors.
+He writes about running, cinema and anything else that interest him.